|Group:||Gundogs (Group 3)|

 |Phone:||0401 138 905|

-Care Requirements As with all large dogs the Curly Coated Retriever needs plenty of exercise to keep it in good, hard condition.
-Being a keen retriever this can be achieved with minimum effort on the part of the owner.
-The Curly has a unique benefit in that they do not need much grooming; they are a "wash and wear" dog.
+As with all large dogs, the Curly Coated Retriever needs plenty of exercise to keep him in good, hard condition.
+As he is a keen retriever, this can be achieved with minimum effort on the part of the owner.
+They have the unique benefit of not needing much grooming; they are a "wash and wear" dog.
+No more than two or three times a year, a 10-minute session is required, using scissors to trim any scraggly bits from the coat, mainly around the ears and tail.
 On no account should a brush or comb be used.
-A 10 minute session, using scissors and trimming any scraggly bits from the coat, mainly around the tail and ears is all that is required, no more than two or three times a year.